cfrankston728/symmetric_quantile-normalized_score/README.md

 Invented by Connor Frankston on March 16, 2024, with significant contributions from the community at the [Voting Theory Forum](https://www.votingtheory.org/forum/), SQNV offers a novel approach to score voting by incorporating a symmetric quantile normalization process.
 This method aims to mitigate the impacts of strategic voting tactics like bullet voting and min-maxing.
 It's important to note that while SQNV brings several advantages to score voting systems, it is not Condorcet compliant for contests involving more than three candidates.

 ## About SQNV
 Symmetric quantile-normalized score voting (SQNV) is a voting system that modifies traditional score voting to enhance fairness and reduce susceptibility to common voting tactics.
-At its core, SQNV employs a normalization technique that adjusts voters' scores for candidates, ensuring that each ballot contributes equally to the final outcome, regardless of the scoring range used by each voter.
+At its core, SQNV employs a normalization technique that adjusts voters' scores for candidates, ensuring that each ballot contributes equally to the final outcome.

 ### Process Overview